-The composition of the Board during the year ended 31 March 2013 and as at the date of this report is as follows:
+The composition of the Board during the year ended 31 March 2014 and as at the date of this report is as follows:

-Executive Directors: Mr. Chiu Tung Ping (Chairman) Mr. Zhang Shenxin (Vice-Chairman) (appointed on 13 May 2013) Ms. Yuen Hing Lan Mr. Hou Hsiao Bing Mr. Hou Hsiao Wen Mr. Leung King Pak (resigned on 13 July 2012) Ms. Hu Xin
+Executive Directors: Mr. Chiu Tung Ping (Chairman) Mr. Zhang Shenxin (Vice-Chairman) (appointed on 13 May 2013) Ms. Yuen Hing Lan Mr. Hou Hsiao Bing Mr. Hou Hsiao Wen Ms. Hu Xin

-Independent non-executive Directors:

-Mr. Tam Kam Biu, William Mr. Yang Guocai (resigned on 27 November 2012) Mr. Zhou Jing (resigned on 27 November 2012) Mr. Meng Xianglin (appointed on 27 November 2012) Mr. Dong Guangwu (appointed on 27 November 2012)
+Independent non-executive Directors: Mr. Tam Kam Biu, William Mr. Meng Xianglin Mr. Dong Guangwu

-At every annual general meeting of the Company, one-third of all the Directors including the independent non-executive Directors shall retire from office by rotation.
+At every annual general meeting of the Company, one-third of all the Directors including the independent nonexecutive Directors shall retire from office by rotation.
 A retiring Director shall retain office until the close of the meeting at which he retires and shall be eligible for re-election thereat.